Table of Contents

 A psychedelic bad trip can happen even to the most experienced and well-prepared psychonaut.
 Knowing how to deal with a bad trip peacefully and how to integrate the lessons into ordinary life is key to giving meaning to the trip and learning from it.
-In everyday life, we encounter situations that challenge us as a psychedelic trip does, and learning how to integrate a bad trip and improve from it will also prepare us to grow from the challenges of life.
+In everyday life, we encounter situations that challenge us as a psychedelic trip does.
+Integrating a bad trip to improve from it will also prepare us to grow from the challenges of life.

-The old way of seeing pharmaceuticals as magic pill that we take and works magically is outdated and represents a challenge in introducing psychedelics in our modern society.
+A challenge in introducing psychedelics in our modern society is the old way of seeing pharmaceuticals as a magic pill.
 Psychedelic substances require a different posture; with this ceremonial medicine, the effect itself is a part of the healing process and frequently requires active exploration for the lessons, insights, and experiences to sink in.

 Again, entheogens are not a magic pill; the benefits of a profoundly transformative psychedelic experience are not a result of idly waiting for the medicine to work, instead, it is the result of a journey-like experience that invites the participant to navigate their minds and often offers them the opportunity to confront parts of the self that they usually ignore or hide from themselves.
 Realizing that there is something inside of us that we never noticed before and having the opportunity to face it can be liberating and often result in a cathartic experience.
 However, for some participants, the experience of self-confrontation can give rise to hellish landscapes and engage the participant in what is infamously called a bad trip.
 In some cases, the participant may even experience ego-dissolution.